ansys/pystk/doc/source/api/ansys/stk/core/graphics/DistanceDisplayCondition.rst

 DistanceDisplayCondition
 ========================

-.. py:class:: DistanceDisplayCondition
+.. py:class:: ansys.stk.core.graphics.DistanceDisplayCondition

-   Bases: py:obj:`~IDistanceDisplayCondition`, py:obj:`~IDisplayCondition`
+   Bases: py:obj:`~ansys.stk.core.graphics.IDistanceDisplayCondition`, py:obj:`~ansys.stk.core.graphics.IDisplayCondition`

    Define an inclusive distance interval that determines when an object, such as a primitive, is rendered based on the distance from the camera to the object.

-.. py:currentmodule:: ansys.stk.core.graphics
+.. py:currentmodule:: DistanceDisplayCondition

 Overview
 --------